khoih-prog/Blynk_WM/README.md

 1. Thanks to [chriskio](https://github.com/chriskio) to report [AP-staying-open bug](https://github.com/khoih-prog/Blynk_WM/issues/2).
 2. Thanks to [brondolin](https://github.com/brondolin) to provide the amazing fix in v1.0.10 to permit input special chars such as ***%*** and ***#*** into data fields.
 See [Issue 3](https://github.com/khoih-prog/Blynk_WM/issues/3).
 3. Thanks to [thorathome in GitHub](https://github.com/thorathome) and [thorathome in Blynk](https://community.blynk.cc/u/thorathome) to test, find bug, suggest and encourage to add those new features in v1.0.13, such as Default Credentials/Dynamic Parms, Configurable Config Portal Title, DRD.
+The powerful [Blynk_WM_Template](examples/Blynk_WM_Template) is written by [thorathome](https://github.com/thorathome) and is included in the examples with his permission.
 See [WM Config Portal using BlynkSimpleEsp32/8266_WM.h](https://community.blynk.cc/t/wm-config-portal-using-blynksimpleesp32-8266-wm-h/45402).

 ## Contributing